oceanprotocol/docs/content/tutorials/react-setup.md

 ## Tutorial Steps

 1. Run `npx create-react-app marketplace` in you terminal.
 This will create a folder named `marketplace` with a boilerplate React app.
-2. Move to your app directory with `cd marketplace` and run `yarn add @oceanprotocol/squid web3`.
-This adds the OceanProtocol and Web3 packages to the app.
+2. Move to your app directory with `cd marketplace` and run `npm install @oceanprotocol/squid web3`.
+This adds the Ocean Protocol JavaScript library and Web3 packages to the app.
 3. At this point you can already run `yarn start` which starts the app in your browser at [localhost:3000](http://localhost:3000).
 4. To clear the React spinning icon, open `src/App.js` and modify the source to: